Félix Rodríguez de la Fuente: Early years

-Public Acclaim
+Career

 Between 1970 and 1974, his first documentary series, Planeta Azul, would gain him public acclaim, especially in Spanish-speaking countries.
 In December 1973, he began his Radio Nacional de España radio series, La Aventura de la Vida, which was broadcast every Thursday for seven years amounting to over 350 episodes.
 He frequently contributed to the programmes Planeta agua and Objetivo: salvar la naturaleza.
 During these years, he took up a number of conservationist causes.
 He initiated a campaign for the rescue of animals under the threat of extinction, most notably the wolf, which probably owes its survival in the Iberian peninsula to him.
 Wolves are now extinct in most countries in Western Europe; the remaining populations in central Spain struggled for survival.
 His work inspired appreciation and respect for the wolf, but at the cost of confrontation with shepherds and hunters.
 He also campaigned for the protection of the brown bear, the lynx, the golden eagle and the imperial eagle and sought to preserve various Spanish habitats such as the dunes of El Saler, the Doñana National Park, the Tablas de Daimiel National Park, the Monte de El Pardo, and the Gallocanta lake.

-Throughout the 1970s he undertook various publishing projects such as the Wildlife Salvat Encyclopedia (1970-1973) compiled by a team of young biologists including Miguel Delibes de Castro, Javier Castroviejo, Cosme Carlos Morillo, and Vallecillo, among others.
+Throughout the 1970s he undertook various publishing projects such as the Wildlife Salvat Encyclopedia (1970–1973) compiled by a team of young biologists including Miguel Delibes de Castro, Javier Castroviejo, Cosme Carlos Morillo, and Vallecillo, among others.
 Completing weekly 24-page booklets of the encyclopedia was a challenge which lasted three years.
 In Spain, the encyclopaedia sold eighteen million volumes.
 It was subsequently translated into fourteen languages and published in five continents, becoming a major reference work - Delibes recalled years later finding the encyclopedia among the shelves of museums of natural sciences throughout Europe.
 Rodríguez de la Fuente also published the Salvat Encyclopedia of the Iberian and European Fauna coordinated by Joaquín Araujo, and the books El Hombre y la Tierra, Los cuadernos de campo, as well as the encyclopedia, La Aventura de la Vida, published posthumously.